 Once chartered, you'll have to complete 30 hours of CPD each year.
 CIPS offers a range of short training courses, as well as workshops, seminars and events, and you can also get involved in branch or special interest groups.

 Your options for career development will depend on the organisation you work for.
-In larger companies, procurement activities are carried out by a number of people working in teams, possibly at different locations.
+In larger companies, procurement activities are carried out by teams of people, possibly at different locations.
 You can progress by moving on to manage a team and then a group of teams.
-However, in a smaller company, you may be responsible for all the work, so you're more likely to move company to progress your career.
+However, in a smaller company, you may be responsible for all the work, so you're more likely to need to move to a different company to progress your career.

 Experienced managers may also move to a department that manages a larger volume of goods, products or services.
 Job titles at a higher level include: